pentagramswheel/libra/README.md

 The `printTroubleshootString` method prints the script for the `lphelp?` command.

-The `printHelpString` method prints the script for the `lphelp` command.

 ##### saveContents

 The `saveContents` method saves the user input `args` to the `load.txt` file.